2010 North Indian Ocean cyclone season

-The 2010 North Indian Ocean cyclone season was the one of the most active tropical cyclone season in the North Indian Ocean since 1998.
+The 2010 North Indian Ocean cyclone season was the most active tropical cyclone season in the North Indian Ocean since 1998.
 The season saw 8 depressions and 5 named storms forming in the region.

 The official Regional Specialized Meteorological Centre in this basin is the India Meteorological Department (IMD), while the Joint Typhoon Warning Center releases unofficial advisories to the Indian Ocean in the Northern Hemisphere, east of the Horn of Africa and west of the Malay Peninsula.
 There are two main seas in the North Indian Ocean — the Arabian Sea to the west of the Indian subcontinent, abbreviated ARB and the Bay of Bengal to the east, abbreviated BOB by the IMD.

 Seasonal summary

 The season officially started on May 17, 2010, with Cyclone Laila and ended on December 8, 2010.
-During the season, cyclones Laila, Phet, Giri and Jal along with Bandu caused excessive life loss across the Indian Subcontinent and the Middle East.
+During the season, cyclones Laila, Phet, Giri and Jal along with Bandu caused excessive life loss across the Indian subcontinent and the Middle East.

 This is the only season to have five named storms since the 1998 North Indian Ocean cyclone season.
 Multiple storms together killed some 402 people wreaking damage worth at least US$2.985 billion.
 Albeit very active, no tropical storms formed between mid June and early October because of a very strong southwest monsoon, a weather anomaly that caused the 2010 Pakistan floods.

 Systems

 Severe Cyclonic Storm Laila

 On May 17, the India Meteorological Department (IMD) upgraded an area of low pressure to a depression, giving it the designation "BOB 01".
 At that time, the depression was located approximately 930 km east-southeast of Chennai, India.
 Later that day, the IMD upgraded Depression BOB 01 to a deep depression.
 That evening, the Joint Typhoon Warning Center (JTWC) designated the system as Tropical Cyclone 01B.
 The next morning, the deep depression strengthened further and was upgraded to a cyclonic storm and named "Laila" by the IMD.
 The storm continued to grow and became a severe cyclonic storm by May 19, it was given a Category 1 tropical cyclone status by the JTWC.
 Later the same day, it started weakening.
 On May 21, Laila dissipated completely.

-The storm made landfall near Bapatla, Guntur District as a tropical storm between 11:00 UTC and 12:00 UTC (16:30–17:30 IST)on May 20.
+The storm made landfall near Bapatla, Guntur district as a tropical storm between 11:00 UTC and 12:00 UTC (16:30–17:30 IST)on May 20.